 First thing's first, it's important to mention that not all backlinks are the same.
 It is possible to get low-quality links, for example, that can ultimately harm your Google ranking.

 Low-quality links are often associated with online directories that hand out backlinks when pages request a listing.
 Sometimes, they can be “purchased” by companies.

 Links likely to tank or limit your DA are also ones that aren't relevant.
 For example, if a site selling Nike tennis shoes includes a link to your blog post about feminism, this link may not serve you well.

 However, if a national woman's organization includes a link to that feminism blog post, that's a great high-quality backlink.

 Avoid low-quality links at all times when crafting link building strategies, just as you would avoid low-quality or unpopular keywords for an SEO campaign.

-Google is vocal about the types of links it likes and doesn’t like.
-Check out this page here to learn more about specific expert link building strategies.
+Google is vocal about the types of links it likes and doesn't like.
+Check out Authority Website Income to learn more about specific expert link building strategies.